-There are federal and state laws that protect New Yorkers against illegal and unfair debt collection practices.
+Federal and state laws protect New Yorkers against illegal and unfair debt collection practices.
 At the state level, the new Consumer Credit Fairness Act strengthens consumer protections in debt collection lawsuits.
-Under the law, there are new notice requirements for debt collectors that sue borrowers, and the statute of limitations to bring a lawsuit is dropping from six years to three years.
+Under the law, new notice requirements apply for debt collectors that sue borrowers, and the statute of limitations to bring a lawsuit dropped from six years to three years.

 New York State Residents Have Both Federal and State Protection

-Residents of New York are better guarded against predatory debt collectors than residents in most other states.
-This is because there are debt collection regulations from at least two sources.
+New Yorkers are better guarded against predatory third-party debt collectors than residents in most other states because in New York, such collectors are subject to both state and federal regulations.

-First, there’s the Fair Debt Collection Practices Act (FDCPA).
-This law protects consumers from deceptive and unfair debt collection practices.
-And because it’s a federal law, it applies to everyone, no matter what state they’re in.
-The FDCPA also provides potential legal remedies to consumers who fall victim to FDCPA violations.
+First, there’s the federal Fair Debt Collection Practices Act (FDCPA), which protects consumers from deceptive and unfair debt collection practices.
+The FDCPA also provides potential legal remedies to consumers who experience FDCPA violations.

 Second, there are New York state laws and regulations.
-For example, there’s the Consumer Credit Fairness Act (CCFA).
-This new law offers additional protections to New York citizens that go beyond what the FDCPA offers.
+Namely, the Consumer Credit Fairness Act (CCFA).
+This new law provides additional protections to New Yorkers involved with consumer credit transactions.

-Some places also have local laws that apply to certain debt collection activities.
+Some places also have local laws that apply to certain types of debt collection activities.
 For instance, New York City has regulations that go beyond what’s required by state or federal law.

 How Does the FDCPA Protect Consumers?

-The FDCPA also identifies what debt collectors can and can’t do when they try to collect a debt.
+The FDCPA regulates what debt collectors can and can’t do when they try to collect a debt.
 If a debt collector does any of the following when trying to collect a debt from you, they may have violated the FDCPA:

 Harassing, abusing, or misleading you to trick or coerce you into paying a debt.
 This includes threatening you with arrest.

-Discussing your debt with third parties (with some exceptions).
+Discussing your debt with third parties like family members or friends (with some exceptions).

-Calling you at work after you ask them to stop.
+Calling you at work if you’ve asked them to stop.

 The FDCPA Doesn't Apply to Original Creditors

 As mentioned previously, New York state has consumer protections that go beyond the FDCPA.
-These protections typically relate to information debt collectors must give you during their initial contact or within five days of making first contact with you.
-Also, if you submit a written request, the debt collector must provide debt verification information within 60 days of your request.
+These protections typically relate to disclosures that debt collectors must provide the first time they contact you or within five days afterward.
+Also, if you submit a written during their initial contact request, the debt collector must provide debt verification information within 60 days of your request.

-The first type of information concerns your rights as a consumer.
-This includes information about illegal debt collection activities under the FDCPA.
-They must also give you information concerning the types of income that a debt collector can’t touch even if they get a debt collection judgment against you.
+The first type of information includes notice of your rights under both New York state laws and the FDCPA.
+They must also give you information concerning the types of income that a debt collector can’t touch, even if they sue you and get a judgment against you.

 The second type of information relates to the debt they’re trying to collect from you.
-A New York debt collector must confirm who the original creditor was, how much you owe, and how your debt balance was calculated.
+A New York debt collector must confirm the name of the original creditor, how much you owe, and how your debt balance was calculated.

 Let you know that the statute of limitations has expired (if applicable).

 Remind you that the FDCPA prohibits a debt collection lawsuit if the time limit from the statute of limitations has expired.
-Just remember that debt collection attempts may continue.
+Just remember that debt collection attempts (other than a lawsuit) may continue.

-Tell you that you’re under no obligation to admit to the debt, promise to pay the debt, or waive your statute of limitation rights.
+Tell you that you don’t have to admit to the debt, promise to pay the debt, or waive your statute of limitation rights.

 Debt Collectors Must Verify Debts Upon Request

-In most situations, if a debt collector thinks an individual owes a debt, the debt collector is correct.
-But sometimes mistakes happen.
-If you’re contacted about a debt you don’t think you owe or you disagree with the amount the collector says you owe, you can request debt verification from the debt collector.
-You must make this request in writing and the debt collector has 60 days to comply with your request.
+If you’re contacted about a debt you don’t think you owe or you disagree with the claimed amount due, you can request debt verification from the debt collector.
+You must make this request in writing, and the debt collector has 60 days to comply with your request.

 When responding to your request, they must give you the following information: